Skip to content

 The whole principle of operation of a single plate clutch depends on two distinct areas: disengagement and engagement.
 Therefore, the following section briefly discusses the two mechanisms, one is engagement, and the other is disengagement.

 All three parts are required in the clutch.
-These are the flywheel, a friction plate or a clutch plate and a pressure plate.
-Some springs provide axial force perm pressure plate attaches to the flywheel.
+These are the flywheel, a friction plate a clutch plate, and a pressure plate.
+Some springs provide an axial force perm pressure plate attached to the flywheel.
 The friction disc is situated between the flywheel and the pressure plate.

 When the vehicle driver presses the clutch pedal, the clutch is released, and This action forces the pressure plate to move away from the friction plates against the force of pressure springs.
 With this action of the pressure plate, the friction plate is released, and thus the clutch disengages.

-As the clutch is depressed, the piston pushes on the release yoke, pressuring the thrust bearing against the centre of the diaphragm spring.
-As the centre of the diaphragm spring pushes inward, a series of pins near the outer surface of the spring causes the spring to move the pressure plate away from the clutch disc.
+As the clutch is depressed, the piston pushes on the release yoke, pressuring the thrust bearing against the center of the diaphragm spring.
+As the center of the diaphragm spring pushes inward, a series of pins near the outer surface of the spring causes the spring to move the pressure plate away from the clutch disc.
 This releases the rotating engine clutch.

 Multi-plate clutch: